nimaeskandary/poly-server/readme.md

 * run `bin/docker-up.sh`
 * start a clojure nrepl with opts `-A:dev:test`
 * the dev system will start on its own via loading `components/development/user.clj`
-* go to http://localhost:9000/api-docs/ to play with the api
+* go to http://localhost:9000/api-docs/ to see endpoints and send requests from your browser

 ## Polylith commands